 U.S. Senate Confirms Baesler as Assistant Secretary of Education

-BISMARCK, N.D., Oct.
-3, 2025 -- Kirsten Baesler, North Dakota’s State Superintendent of Public Instruction, was confirmed Friday by the U.S. Senate to serve as assistant secretary of elementary and secondary education in the U.S. Department of Education.
-The position oversees federal policy for the nation’s K-12 schools.
+The U.S. Senate on Tuesday confirmed Kirsten Baesler, North Dakota’s state superintendent of public instruction, to serve as assistant secretary for elementary and secondary education in the U.S. Department of Education.

+President Donald J. Trump nominated Baesler for the position in February.
+In her new role, Baesler will oversee the federal office responsible for shaping and supporting K-12 education policy across the United States.

 Legal Disclaimer: